craft-code-club/Algorithms-Playground/python/binary_tree_traversals/readme.md

 ## Binary Tree Traversal Playground

 This is a playground for binary tree traversal algorithms.
-For those who want to practice and master various binary tree traversal techniques
+For those who want to practice and master various binary tree traversal techniques.

 ### To-Do: